PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/DescriptiveAnalysesAndVisualisations2.md

 # Descriptive Analyses & Visualisations 2

-Now that we're familiar with handling data in Power BI, it's time we start to really understand and convey our understanding; describe it.
-That's why we will cover descriptive statistics and visualising descriptive data; commonly refered to as doing a Exploratory Data Analysis (EDA).
-Subsequently, in the workshop, we will briefly focus on data cleaning, specifically getting and cleaning data, crucial for data lab tomorrow.
-For the rest of the workshop, we will practice doing exploratory data analyses wherefore descriptive statistics and visualisations are fundamental.
+Now that we're familiar with handling data in Power BI, it's time we start to really understand and convey our data understanding; describe it.
+That's why we will cover descriptive statistics and visualising descriptive data; a crucial part of doing an Exploratory Data Analysis (EDA).
+Subsequently, in the workshop, we will focus on describing the data by visualising it.

 ## 0) Learning Objectives
 Fundamentals of Exploratory Data Analysis, specifically you will learn to understand and apply: